bitterjug/kashana/docs/elm-notes.rst

   necessary ??
 But I think we ought really to only be doing the Field.Msg.Saved update on the field from which the save Cmd originated.

-- [ ] The top level wiring applies all changes to results to all elements of the results list.
-That needs to be fixed to treat individual elements separately, and have a placeholder for new entries.
+- [ ] The top level wiring applies all changes to Results to all elements of the results list.
+That needs to be fixed to treat individual Results separately, and have a placeholder for new Results.

 - [ ] Looks like it might be possible (not sure if desirable) to separate the logic for saving the data in a field from the rest of field's behaviour.